ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ```

 As you can see, some behaviours are only enabled if we have some todos.<br/>
-Not only for performance reasons, but also to show dependencies between them.<br/>
+Not only for performance reasons, but also to show dependencies.<br/>
 For example: You don't want to enable a "count goals" behaviour, if the soccer game hasn't even started.<br/>
 There are two functions that can be used.<br/>
-The `state` function is nothing more than an event-cache.
+The `state` function.
+This is nothing more than an event-cache.
 It will listen for the `s_totos` event and update itself with the new payload.<br/>
 The other is the `enable` function.<br/>

 ### from generators to BThreads

 The enable function can take 3 arguments.
 The first is a generator function.<br/>
-The generator function for the first behavior is this:
+Let's take a look at the first generator function `newTodoCanBeAdded`:
 ```ts
 function* newTodoCanBeAdded(todos: StateRef<Todo[]>) {
   while (true) {